The Best Cinnamon Rolls Period. (Recipe & Picture Tutorial)

 Step 2: Mix the Cinnamon Roll Dough

-- Using a large mixing bowl, combine warmed milk, sugar, butter, salt and eggs.
-You can see in the photo that it won't actually combine.
+- Using a large mixing bowl, stir together warmed milk, sugar, butter, salt and eggs.
+You can see in the photo that it won’t actually totally combine.
 Just mix them together as best you can and then add the bubbling yeast mixture and stir it in.

 - Add half the flour (3 cups) and beat on medium speed until smooth – about a minute.

 - Turn the dough out into a large, lightly greased bowl for rising.
-The dough should still be soft, sticking to the bottom of the bowl like pictured, but not sticking to your finger when you lightly touch it (similar to another awesome bread recipe, my 100% Whole Wheat Dinner Rolls).
+(TIP: The dough should still be soft, sticking to the bottom of the bowl like pictured, but not sticking to your finger when you lightly touch it – similar to another awesome bread recipe, my 100% Whole Wheat Soft Dinner Rolls).

 - Cover and let rise until doubled, 1 to 1 1/2 hours.
-The picture is the doubled dough - it's not typically smooth like some doughs.
+The picture is the doubled dough and shows it’s not typically smooth like some doughs can be.

 Step 3: Fill and Shape Cinnamon Rolls

-Turn dough out onto a lightly floured surface (I always use a tea towel) and let rest for 5 minutes.
+Turn dough out onto a lightly floured surface (I always used a tea towel before I had a quartz counter – now I use the counter) and let rest for 5 minutes.
 While dough is resting, prepare pans and filling.

-- Divide a 1/2 cup of butter: put 1/3 cup into a pan or glass cup to melt and split the remaining butter between the baking pans.
-I use 2 glass pans, a 13x9 and a 11x7 inch, fitting 8 rolls in the larger pan and 6 in the smaller pan.
-(It's easiest for me to divide the butter up first, like pictured, and then melt it in the pans and cups using a microwave.
-If you want to melt in a pan, you can pour the entire amount of melted butter into a measuring cup and pour a little in each pan until you're left with the 1/3 cup you'll need for the filling).
+- Divide a 1/2 cup of butter: put 1/3 cup into a pan or glass measuring cup to melt and split the remaining softened butter between the baking pans.
+I use 2 glass pans, a 13×9 and a 11×7 inch, fitting 8 rolls in the larger pan and 6 in the smaller pan.
+(TIP: It’s easiest for me to divide the butter up first, like pictured, and then melt it in the pans and cups using a microwave.
+If you want to melt in a pan, you can pour the entire amount of melted butter into a measuring cup and pour a little in each pan until you’re left with the 1/3 cup you’ll need for the filling).

 - Use a pastry brush to spread the melted butter all over the pans.
 Sprinkle a sugar-cinnamon mixture on the butter-coated pans.
-Yes, this is special - go ahead and do it.
+Yes, this is a special treat – go ahead and do it.

 - Mix brown sugar, white sugar and cinnamon (lots!) in a small bowl.

-- Roll out the rested dough into a 15 x 20 inch rectangle, pour the remaining 1/3 cup melted butter on top and spread evenly - but make sure not to lose it over the edges.
-I use a pastry brush and go close to the edges only.
+- Roll out the rested dough into a 15 x 20 inch rectangle, pour the remaining 1/3 cup melted butter on top and spread evenly – but make sure not to lose it over the edges.
+Use a pastry brush and go close to the edges only, not up and over them.
 The butter will be pooling in spots.
-That's good.
+That’s good.

 - Evenly distribute the filling mixture over the buttered dough.
-I usually make a line of the sugar mixture all around the edge first before filling in the center, just to make sure I don't push any butter off the dough with the sugar - that would be bad.
+(TIP: I usually make a line of the sugar mixture all around the edge first before filling in the center, just to make sure I don’t push any butter off the dough with the sugar – that would be bad.)

-- Roll up the dough and pinch the edges to seal.
-I often take the butter-coated pastry brush and run it along the edge first to help the dough stick better when pinched.
+- Roll up the dough on the long side and pinch the edges to seal.
+(TIP: I often take the butter-coated pastry brush and run it along the edge first to help the dough stick better when pinched.)

 Step 4: Let Rolls Rise